culturesofknowledge/emplaces/design/display.md

 Such a link, presented in a simplified tabular format (following the example of GOV – e.g. for [Opele][7]) will lead to a separate page, where the metadata for that place will be shown.
 The justification for this is to allow contributors to share their metadata on places so that in can be indexed by EM Places in a structure that related to the structure in which it was collected.
 If a researcher, for example, wishes to share with EM Places, data on a set of streets in London, then we should try to accomodate their original data structure as far as feasible.

+The current intent is for a simple wikidata-style interface where a contributor or editor selects a property from a preset list and enters a value.
+See [this blogpost][18] for an analogous example of how this could work.

 The tabular list (see [current mockup][1]) could, for example, be structured as follows:

 __Place:				Feature:		Relationship:__
-St. Adalbert			Church			Contained within
+St. Adalbert			Church			type-of-relationship (e.g. PartOf)

-The feature type would be drawn from a pre-selected subset of the [Getty AAT][10] vocabulary and matched (in the editorial interface) with the appropriate [GeoNames feature code][9], where applicable.
+The feature type might be drawn from a pre-selected subset of the [Getty AAT][10] vocabulary and matched (in the editorial interface) with the appropriate [GeoNames feature code][9], where applicable.
 Doing so will make this data easier to integrate into other projects in the future.

-A possible alternative to allowing select projects whose data we incorporate into EM Places to carry over their own data model is to offer them a defined, but generic and flexible structure which allows them sufficiently wide latitude for interpretation, e.g. Dublin Core.
-This approach has worked quite well for Omeka Classic (and it would be interesting to review if this has been changed in [Omeka-S][8]).

 ## Related Resources

-**Priority:** High

-**Source:** Core data + additional metadata

 A list of what we expect will be predominantly online, digital resources (for traditional scholarly references, contributors can make use of the bibliography section).
 Some of the URIs to these resources can be derived  automatically from our reference gazetteers (e.g. links to Wikipedia, WikiData, certain other gazetteers) but most of which will be suggested by contributors and confirmed by editors.

-## Linkbacks

-**Priority:** Medium (form of implementation TBD)

-**Source:** Core data + additional metadata

-A list of dynamic links to resources which can be queried programmatically for more information about a place in the gazetteer.
+This could also include dynamic links to resources which can be queried over an API for more information about a place in the gazetteer.
 The data would be polled and updated at an appropriate interval.
 For example, X number of letters were sent from this place, and Y number of letters were received at this place.

-If dynamic links can’t be implemented in v.1, then periodically refreshed, static data from a small set of important sources is acceptable as well.

-Alternatively, we could include these under Related Resources.
-But if we do that, we'd need to classify the website, and this could be difficult to impossible to achieve in practice.
-There are too many kinds of places which could be listed here for straightforward classification.

 ## Bibliography

-**Priority:** Medium (form of implementation TBD)

-**Source:** Core data + additional metadata

 A list of bibliographic resources (predominantly offline, scholarly references).
 At minimum, an unstructured free text list would suffice for v.1.
 However, our assumption is that this can be a simply structured list, and with the ability to apply place tags to each entry, making it much easier for subsequent contributors to find and select existing bibliographic entries in a consistent manner.
 This helps avoid contributors working independently on different places (in e.g. the same region and period) repeatedly entering the same reference in different records, possibly in different formats.

-## Creator/Contributors/License
+## Creators & Licenses

-**Priority:** High

-**Source:** Generated

 A listing (machine readable) of the Creator of the record (i.e. the person or organization which created the initial record), one or more subsequent Contributors, a credit line for the reference gazetteers, and a notice of the licenses in use.
 We will require two licenses – CC0 for the reference gazetteer (core data), and CC-BY (v4 or possibly higher – since changes will be logged in Timbuctoo) for the remaining, additional metadata.

 ## Export

-**Priority:** High (form of implementation TBD)

-**Source:** Generated

 A means to manually export the current record (only) in several common formats, currently assumed to be CSV, Excel, Turtle, GraphML, and GeoJSON.

-Note: GeoJSON is required for Pelagios compatibility via [PGIFv2 format][11].
+Note: GeoJSON is required for Pelagios compatibility via [LPIF format][11].

 ## Maps

-**Priority:** High (current) + Medium/Low (historical)

-**Source:** Core Data (current) + Additional metadata (historical)

 The required (for current places) default map view will be an e.g. OpenStreetMap view using the location provided by core data.